nangs/AvDe.Sales.Demo/README.md

 # AvDe Sale Statistics Demo

-This solution demonstrates simple Microservice architecture with Web Client based on the most popular Microsoft technologies at this moment and .Net Core is a perfect choice.
+This solution demonstrates simple microservice architecture with Web Client based on the most popular Microsoft technologies at this moment and .Net Core is a perfect choice.

 This solution demonstrate the following functionalities:
 - Usage of ASP.NET Core REST Api Controllers